Postgraduate Course: Introductory Applied Machine Learning (INFD11005)

 - Describe the various techniques covered in the syllabus and where they fit within the structure of the discipline.

-- Students should be able to critically compare, contrast and evaluate the different ML techniques in terms of their applicability to different Machine Learning problems.
+- Critically compare, contrast and evaluate the different ML techniques in terms of their applicability to different Machine Learning problems.

-- Given a data set and problem students should be able to use appropriate software to apply these techniques to the data set to solve the problem.
+- Given a data set and problem, use appropriate software to apply these techniques to the data set to solve the problem.

 |Books that may be useful, but are not required:|